 How to connect Google Analytics to your widgets

-1. Click Online sales> Booking channel from the side navigation
+1. Click Settings> Booking channel from the side navigation

 2. Select the booking channel you'd like to add Google Analytics to from the list of available channels.